tayganr/purviewlab/modules/module14.md

 1. Grant IAM privileges to the user on the storage resource.
     Navigate to the **Access Control(IAM)** page of the storage account resource.
 Click on **+ Add** --> **Add role assignment**.
 Grant either of the following IAM role combinations
     * Owner
-    * Both Contributor and USer Access Administrator
+    * Both Contributor and User Access Administrator

  ![Grant IAM privilege](../images/module14/Storage-IAM.png)